 Well, expect nothing less from Ninja’s newest flagship personal blender.

 On a side note, you’ll get three complimentary cups with it—a pair of 24-ounce regular cups and a 14oz container with a rotary spatula.

-If you opt for this small Ninja blender, you’ll get an 18oz and 24oz cup.
+If you choose this Ninja blender, you’ll get two 24 oz cups.
 It can make a higher amount of single-serve smoothies, that’s also good enough for sharing.

 NutriBullet Pro 1000 is the most up to date version of the brand’s pro series single-serve blenders.
 It comes with two higher-capacity containers—32oz and 24oz cups—perfect for sharing with your significant other.

 It’s currently the best Nutribullet blender due to several useful upgrades.
 Aside from the cosmetic makeover, it welcomed an ergonomically designed easy-twist extractor blade.

 On top of that, the cup has also been overhauled.
 Before, you need to attach a lip ring to cover the ridges of the cup, to sip your drink more comfortably.
 Thankfully, the Nutribullet Pro 1000 doesn’t have that issue anymore.

 If you like a straightforward Ninja bullet blender, you might want to check the classic Nutri Ninja Pro.
 Just like the product before it, it has no automatic blending cycles.

 To make a smoothie, you need to push the container/blade assembly onto the machine’s base until you reach your desired consistency.

 The great thing about it is, it comes with three cup sizes—12oz, 18oz, and 24oz.
 You have plenty of container options for your protein shake or green smoothie.